dependents/node-dependency-tree/README.md

 * `requireConfig`: path to a requirejs config for AMD modules (allows for the result of aliased module paths)
 * `webpackConfig`: path to a webpack config for aliased modules
+* `nodeModulesConfig`: config for resolving entry file for node_modules
 * `visited`: object used for avoiding redundant subtree generations via memoization.
 * `nonExistent`: array used for storing the list of partial paths that do not exist
 * `filter`: a function used to determine if a module (and its subtree) should be included in the dependency tree